XiaoouPan/ILAMM/README.md

 # ILAMM

-Non-convex Regularized Robust Regression with I-LAMM Algorithm
+Nonconvex Regularized Robust Regression via I-LAMM (iterative local adaptive majorize-minimization) Algorithm

-## Goal of the package
+## Goal of this package

-The package implemented I-LAMM algorithm in C++ on non-convex regularized robust regression with penalties Lasso, smoothly clipped absolute deviation (SCAD) and minimax concave penalty (MCP).
-Tuning parameters lambda and tau (for Huber loss) can be determined by cross validation.
+This package employs the I-LAMM algorithm to solve regularized Huber regression.
+The choice of penalty functions includes the $\ell_1$-norm, the smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP).
+Tuning parameters lambda and tau (for Huber loss) can be determined by cross-validation.
 As a by-product, the package can also run least squares counterparts (i.e., Lasso, SCAD and MCP).
 See reference papers for more details.

 The observed data X is a n by d matrix, where both low-dimension (d < n) and high-dimension (d > n) are allowed, response Y is a continuous vector with length n.
 It's assumed that Y come from the model Y = X * beta + epsilon, where epsilon may come from asymmetrix and/or heavy-tailed distributions.